marklogic/marklogic-contentpump/README.md

 * Archive and restore database contents across environments
 * Export data from a database to a file system
 * Copy subsets of data between databases
-* Load documents from HDFS, including Hadoop `SequenceFile`s
+* Load documents from HDFS, including Hadoop SequenceFiles

 You can run mlcp across many threads on a single machine or across many nodes in a Hadoop cluster.

-The Hadoop Connector is an extension to Hadoop’s MapReduce framework that allows you to easily and efficiently communicate with a MarkLogic database from within a Hadoop job. mlcp uses the Hadoop Connector internally, but it can also be used to build Hadoop MapReduce jobs that interact with MarkLogic, outside of mlcp, such as in a larger Hadoop application.
+The MarkLogic Connector for Hadoop is an extension to Hadoop’s MapReduce framework that allows you to easily and efficiently communicate with a MarkLogic database from within a Hadoop job.
+Use the Hadoop Connector to build Hadoop MapReduce jobs that interact with MarkLogic.
+The Hadoop Connector is also used by mlcp.
 Core features of the  Hadoop Connector include:

 * Process data in MarkLogic with Hadoop MapReduce for bulk analytics or transformation
 * Persist data from Hadoop to MarkLogic for query and update